Kačamak: History

 The dish is made of cornmeal.
-Potatoes, milk, white cheese or kaymak are sometimes added.
+Potatoes, milk, white cheese, or kaymak are sometimes added.
 Similar to the Abkhazian abısta, Adyghe mamıs, Italian polenta and Romanian mămăligă, it is prepared by boiling cornmeal and then mashing it while the pot is still on the stove.
 It was once regarded as a poor man's food, but now is widely eaten, including in restaurants.

 Serving

-In Bulgaria, it is traditionally served with heated lard or sunflower oil with small amounts of browned paprika or hot pepper.
+In Bulgaria, kačamak is traditionally served with heated lard or sunflower oil with small amounts of browned paprika or hot pepper.
 Often cracklings or sirene are added.

-In Montenegro, Albania and Herzegovina kačamak is also prepared with crushed potatoes and cheese until a thick mass is formed.
+In Montenegro, Albania, and Bosnia and Herzegovina, kačamak is also prepared with crushed potatoes and cheese until a thick mass is formed.

-In Central Serbia, it is prepared with finer grains of white cornmeal, served with white cheese and kajmak.
+In Central Serbia, kačamak is prepared with finer grains of white cornmeal, served with white cheese and kajmak.
 It is usually served with minced meat roasted in butter, boiled grape juice, milk, plain yogurt, honey, sour cream, or sometimes with bacon.